Investigate Hang-Ups on Your Computer Using Process Explorer

 - While you can kill a process, it doesn't actually make a permanent change to how your system operates.
 This also means that if you are constantly killing a troublesome process then it could be time to think about not using that application or checking online to see if there is a new version with bug fixes available.

 - If you have a multi core CPU you may see processes which are using 100 percent (or close to) of the CPU, but your computer is still responding.
 Sometimes a process may be using 100 percent of only a single core.
 In this case there will still be resources left over for other processes and applications to use.

 How can I check which process is hang?

-My application has many process.but during some case hang occurs.but I can not judge which process is hang.so how can I get to know this is process which is hang during running of my application in Process explorer??
+My application has many processes, but during some situations, a hang occurs.
+I cannot judge which process is hanging, so how can I get to know this is process which is hanging during running of my application in Process explorer??